jamf/regatta/docs/quickstart.md

 ## Running Regatta

-There are multiple possibilities how to run Regatta -- the simplest being building Regatta from source and executing the binary or just pulling the official Regatta Docker image.
+There are multiple possibilities how to run Regatta -- building Regatta from source and executing the binary, using the official Regatta Docker image, or deploying Regatta to Kubernetes via Helm Charts, which is the recommended way.

 ### Build binary from source